| |

 versatile vocals.
 Playing semi-inventive technical thrash metal, the band

-sometimes sound like a lighter version of Anthrax.
+sometimes sounds like a lighter version of Anthrax.
 The production is awfully

 unheavy by default, therefore this must be one of those few releases where it